NHS hearing aids are an alternative to buying a device privately.

 I thought it may be interesting, therefore, to describe the process and principles that apply to obtaining a hearing aid from the NHS.

 Let me start by saying that all of us at HearingDirect are big fans of the NHS and in particular the audiological services it provides.
 Under ever growing funding pressure, we should be proud that our National Health Service is still able to offer a free hearing aid to anyone that needs one (although how sustainable this will become in the current ‘cut’ based climate remains to be seen).
 It is, however, an area under scrutiny and it seems likely that a similar approach to that which saw the provision of glasses move into the private sector with a government contribution will be adopted.
-But for now, the process is broadly as follows:
+But for now, the process is broad as follows:

 By far the most common route is to make an appointment with your GP who will run through a screening process to determine the nature of any hearing concerns.
 Some even offer diagnostic hearing evaluations within their practice although this is rare.
 Assuming that they do not offer this service then following this initial screening process (which will also serve to help determine whether any hearing loss is being caused by a medical condition, as opposed to the far more common cause which is typically age related) you will be referred to your local hospital’s audiology department for a diagnostic hearing evaluation.